antonyjiss/Bellabeat-Case-Study/README.md

 ### :mag: Key Findings

 * Calories, steps, and intensity activity show consistent momentum until the second day, but after that, steps exhibit a negative correlation while intensity activity exhibits a positive correlation with time.
-* While normal daily routines may contribute to burning calories, intensive activities show a strong positive correlation with calorie burning.
+* While normal daily routines contribute less to burning calories, and intensive activities show a strong positive correlation with calorie burning.
 * We can encourage and promote customers to engage in intensive activities to burn more calories.

 ## Share